manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 ```
 - You are ready to work with your repository for this session

-When finished, **syncronize** the changes with your github.
+## **1.3.
+Repository syncronisation**
+When working on VS Code, you need to:

+- Select "source control" from left side menu
+- select changes to sync
+- Add a commit
+- Push

+Alternativelly you could:
-- Using github web editor
+- Use github web editor
-- using github Desktop
+- use github Desktop